Film Independent Spirit Awards 2020 Winners: The Complete List

 Piaget Producers Award

-Mollye Asher
+Mollye Asher - WINNER

 Krista Parris